watson-developer-cloud/java-sdk/README.md

 ```

 ### Message Resonance
+Send a word and Watson responds with the resonance scoring for the word, allowing you to enhance the effectiveness of your language for the intended audience.

 Example: Get resonance information for individual words in a sentence from the [Message Resonance][message_resonance] service.

 ```java